The Soup Nazi

 "The Soup Nazi" is the 116th episode of the American sitcom Seinfeld, which was the sixth episode of the seventh season.
 It first aired in the United States on November 2, 1995 on NBC.
-In the episode, Jerry, George and Elaine visit a soup stand operated by Yev Kassem (Larry Thomas), who has strict rules.
+In this episode, Jerry appeases the "Soup Nazi" (Larry Thomas) for access to his delicious soups; George looks down on Jerry and his girlfriend's excessive affection; and Kramer fails to safeguard Elaine's new antique armoire.
 The Soup Nazi's catchphrase "No soup for you!" is one of the many Seinfeld elements that have lived on in popularity and influence.